owlprotocol/workspace-public/packages-public/packages/docs/docs-contracts/indices/concepts.md

 However, there are a few balancing issues and considerations to take:

-1. External 3rd-party projects are free to interpret the NFT data however they choose, using the **Collection Schema JSON** defined for your NFT as a starting template.
+1. External 3rd-party projects are free to interpret the NFT data however they choose, using the **Collection JSON Schema** defined for your NFT as a starting template.
     **This especially applies for visual elements or rendering**.
 For example, a trait on your NFT for *"long hair"* can be rendered in many ways, and as each rendering engine is different, unless you open source your graphic assets, other projects would likely render a trait in their own way.